 One challenge with the Colombia travel guide books is that they are dated and full of inaccuracies.
-Also, they are incomplete in many cases and missing some of the best places in cities.
+Also, they are incomplete in many cases and missing some of the best places in the cities in Colombia.
 And some of the guides are even missing some cities in Colombia.

-A pet peeve of mine after traveling to Colombia for well over 10 years and living in Medellín for over seven years is all the inaccurate information published about Colombia, particularly in the English-language travel guides.
+A pet peeve of mine after traveling to Colombia for over 12 years and living in Medellín for over eight years is all the inaccurate information published about Colombia, particularly in the English-language travel guides.

 The travel guides are challenged with long lead times and things change fast in Colombia, which results in some things being out-of-date by the time a travel guide is published.
 And the publishers reportedly don’t pay authors enough.
 So, corners are sometimes cut and not everything necessarily gets updated from edition to edition.

 Note that three of the following travel guides I don’t recommend.
 Also, there are several older Colombia travel guides that I felt were too old to even include in this list.
-And these are listed in order based on Amazon sales on May 5, 2018 (if available).
+And these are listed in order based on Amazon sales on November 28, 2018.

 Travel Guide #2: Moon Colombia (Travel Guide) – July 2017

-The Moon Colombia (Travel Guide) is the most recently published complete travel guide about Colombia I am aware of.
+The Moon Colombia (Travel Guide) is the most complete travel guide about Colombia I am aware of.
 I have this guide and it’s fairly good and comprehensive with 500-pages in paperback.

 I recommend this Colombia travel guide, as it’s the most comprehensive I am aware of.
 And I have talked to several expats about Colombia travel guides and they all believe this is the best currently published Colombia travel guide.
-But like all Colombia travel guides, it’s missing some of the top places and it has a few inaccuracies.
+But like all Colombia travel guides, it’s missing some of the top places and it has a few inaccuracies and is somewhat dated.

 The author of this travel guide, Andrew Dier, lives in Bogotá.
 And he is a contributor to the Bogotá English-language newspaper The City Paper.